Football Coaching StaffFlames Home > Football Home > Coaching Staff > Coach Detail

 2005-06 (2 Year) – LSU (RB)

-Recruiting Area: Florida panhandle, Central and South Alabama, Mississippi and Louisiana
+Recruiting Area: Hampton/Newport News, Va. area, Florida Panhandle, Western Georgia, Alabama, Mississippi and Louisiana

 Education: B.A., Sports Administration (Oklahoma State, '01)